SovnSkyrim/Aldrnari/README.md

 ### A word on transformation based builds

-Transformation based builds (Vampire Lords/Werewolves and Liches) causes game freezes.
-Avoid making a build around those archetypes.
+Transformation based builds (Vampire Lords/Werewolves) causes game freezes if you save your game while transformed.
+So avoid doing that.

-The original transformation during the Companions questline is harmless.

 ### Community Discord?
 If you want to join the community discord; click [here](https://discord.gg/FAfPb9T)!